 Gene expression is the vital path that converts DNA information into functional proteins.
 Our group studies mechanisms and machines of gene expression using single-molecule biophysical methods and biochemistry.
 We observe single biomachines in real time, both "in vitro" and in living cells.
 We also develop single-molecule fluorescence methods, assays and DNA-based biosensors.

 Our team is a Biological Physics research group within Condensed Matter Physics.
 We are also linked to the Doctoral Training Centre (DTC) and the Wellcome Trust graduate programme in structural biology.

-- Hello to our brand new DPhil students Jingwen Xiao and Ajaree Mongkolsittisilp, welcome to the group!
+- Hello to our brand new DPhil student Jingwen Xiao, welcome to the group!

 - Congratulations to Nicole Robb on being awarded a Royal Society Dorothy Hodgkin Fellowship!
 Link.

 - We had a great time chatting to the public about our research at the Curiosity Carnival, thanks to everyone that helped out on the night!